-The successful story (and subsequent decline) of Lesotho as a major African exporter of textiles and clothing, mainly to US, provides a good example of the direct correlation between trade policy and domestic productivity in an African LDC.
-While the literature on the relationship between the two has a diversity of opinions, the benefits of the quotas (under the WTO's Agreement on textiles and clothing before its expiry in 2005) and duty free and quota free tariffs in the US granted under the African Growth Opportunities Act (AGOA) since 2000 catalyzed new and reinvigorated existing FDI from Asia (Taiwan Province of China and Hong Kong, China) and South Africa into Lesotho and into building of the textiles and clothing competitive productive capacity.
-The products were exported mainly to the US market which, in 2004 dominated Lesotho's market share by 90 per cent.7 The machinery and technology and other inputs brought into the country through FDI to develop the sector improved productivity in the sector for exports.
+The successful story (and subsequent decline) of Lesotho as a major African exporter of textiles and clothing, mainly to United States, provides an example of the direct correlation between trade policy and domestic productivity in an LDC.
+While the literature on the relationship between the two has a diversity of opinions, the benefits of the quotas (under WTO's Agreement on Textiles and Clothing before its expiry in 2005) and duty-free and quotafree tariffs in the United States granted under the African Growth Opportunities Act (AGOA) since 2000 catalysed new and reinvigorated existing FDI from Asia (Taiwan Province of China and Hong Kong, China) and South Africa into Lesotho and into building of the textiles and clothing industry.
+The products were exported mainly to the United States market which in 2004 dominated Lesotho's market share by 90 per cent.
+The machinery and technology and other inputs brought into the country through FDI to develop the sector improved productivity in the sector for exports.
 In allowing Lesotho's producers to use fabrics from anywhere in the world, AGOA enabled Lesotho to source the most cost-competitive fabrics and tap production and supply networks in Asia and South Africa.
 Structural change was manifested in the export structure towards textiles, change in import structure with focus on productive inputs, and change in technological embodiment of products containing value addition.
 Although exports of apparel, food, beverages, handicrafts, construction and tourism had been going on for a long time in Lesotho, the introduction of AGOA stimulated rapid structural change in production of apparel and trade in the sector.

-Trade policy and subsequent FDI in apparel clearly succeeded in increasing the country's manufacturing exports, especially to the US, but these exports subsequently declined (see table below).
-There was limited effect on creating linkages and fostering local skills development, however.8 Lesotho's shares in total LDCs exports which had been increasing from 8 per cent in 2002 to 10 per cent in 2004 dropped to 5 per cent in 2008.
-The drop could be partially attributed to the end of the quotas in 2005 that led to withdrawal of FDI.
-In 2005, total exports fell by 14 per cent, almost entirely accounted for by the decline of exports in textiles and apparel and by end of 2004, 6 of the country's 50 clothing factories closed down and many jobs were lost.9 Productivity growth depends on accumulation of factors of production such as human and physical capital.
-Trade can affect productivity in several ways, including fostering deeper specialization, attracting FDI, improving scale economies and promoting technology spillovers.10 These did not seem to have taken root in Lesotho through textiles and clothing as when investors pulled out of the country, the industry's productivity declined indicating that it was not internally sustainability.
+Trade policy and subsequent FDI in apparel clearly succeeded in increasing the country's manufacturing exports, especially to the United States.
+The exports subsequently declined (see table below).
+There was limited effect on creating linkages and fostering local skills development.
+Lesotho's shares in total LDCs exports, which had been increasing from 8 per cent in 2002 to 10 per cent in 2004, dropped to 5 per cent in 2008.
+The drop could be partially attributed to the end of the guotas in 2005 that led to a withdrawal of FDI.
+In 2005, total exports fell by 14 per cent, almost entirely accounted for by the decline of exports in textiles and apparel, and by the end of 2004, 6 of the country's 50 clothing factories closed down and many jobs were lost.
+Productivity growth depends on accumulation of factors of production such as human and physical capital.
+Trade can affect productivity in several ways, including fostering deeper specialization, attracting FDI, improving scale economies and promoting technology spillovers.
+These did not seem to have taken root in Lesotho through textiles and clothing industry.
+When investors pulled out of the country, the industry's productivity declined, indicating that it was not internally sustainable.
 This underlines the importance of building a competitive and resilient productive base for the sustainability of any trade-led structural and industrial transformation.